Alzheimers.net

 Jan Bays, a physical therapist, is quoted on the American Physical Therapist Association website as saying that there are three things you need to know about Alzheimer’s and physical therapy.

 A skilled therapist can use techniques that are both simple to understand and unique.
-Alzheimer’s will steal much from you and your loved one, but there are therapies that can help and make each day easier to handle.
+Alzheimer’s will change your parent’s daily life, but there are therapies that can help and make each day easier to handle.

 A physical therapist can be part of your team and help to slow down the symptoms of Alzheimer’s so that you can better enjoy each day you have.